sfreagin/sfreagin/README.md

   -   e.g. gridsearching to tune parameters, dimensionality reduction techniques, time series analyses
 - Quantum computing libraries
   - e.g. Qiskit, Cirq, pyquil (soon)
+- Structure and mathematics of Executive Compensation practices for publicly-traded companies

-My education background is **Applied Math** and **Physics**, including quantum and statistical mechanics (shout-out to the Boltzmann Brains)
+My education background is **Applied Math** and **Physics**, including quantum and statistical mechanics (shout-out to the Boltzmann Brains).
+I also have professional experience in HR and Executive & Equity Compensation roles.

-I'm *relatively* new to GitHub and still building a portfolio of interesting projects.
+I'm relatively new to GitHub and still building a portfolio of interesting projects.
 Please have a look around!